Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Myelogram Procedure Information

 Your doctor has recommended you for a myelogram.
 This is a test to show if there are any abnormalities in the spine, the spinal cord (the nerves in the spine) or the surrounding structures.
 The procedure uses a special dye which makes the nerves in the spinal canal visible to an X-ray.
-Franklin Moser MD, Chief of Neuroradiology, leads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser MD, Director of Neuroradiology, leads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 Before Arriving for Your Procedure

 Please continue to take any blood pressure or heart medications.

 You will need to stop taking anticoagulants.
 Please inform your doctor.
 The following time frames should be followed:

 - Motrin, Aspirin (ASA) and nonsteroidal anti-inflammatory drugs (NSAIDS) stop 7 days before your myelogram